jalalah/389Rfall18/week/8/writeup/README.md

 Writeup 8 - Forensics II, Network Analysis and File Carving/Parsing
 =====

-Name: *PUT YOUR NAME HERE*
+ Name: Jalalah Abdullah
-Section: *PUT YOUR SECTION HERE*
+Section: 0101
  I pledge on my honor that I have not given or received anyunauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: *PUT YOUR NAME HERE*
+Digital acknowledgement of honor pledge: Jalalah Abdullah
  ## Assignment 8 Writeup
  ### Part 1 (45 Pts)

-1.
+1. cornerstoneairlines.co

-2.
+2. laz0rh4x and c0uchpot4doz

-3.
+3. 104.248.224.85 and 142.93.118.186.
+They're coming from New York

-4.
+4. port: 2749

-5.
+5. They're planning to meet on 1500 tomorrow

-6.
+6. They sent a shared google drive link:

-7.
+7. Tomorrow
  ### Part 2 (55 Pts)

 *Report your answers to the questions about parsing update.fpff below.*
 1.